Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 The iris dataset originated from research carried out by Edgar Anderson (American botanist) in 1935, whom collected three species of the iris flower with a goal to quantify the morphological variation.
 Two of the three species were collected in the Gaspé Peninsula "The irises of the Gaspé Peninsula".[11].

 Ronald Fisher adapted Anderson data to determine if linear regression could be applied to this data set.
 In 1936 Fisher published a paper “maximize the ratio of the difference between the specific means to the standard deviation within species”.
 [2;1]  It is important to understand that Fisher focused on the linear discrimination analysis.
 The Iris flower data set or Fisher’s Iris data set is a multivariate data set introduced by Sir Ronald Fisher (1936) as an example of discriminant analysis.[1]
 Since its publication Fisher's paper has been cited over 2000 times [12].
-An interesting feature of this dataset is that only one of the 3 species is linearly seperable from the others.

  <a name="data"></a>
  ## Data Set: